atusy/vimconf-2025-small/index.md

 ## What is tree-sitter in general

+- **Parsing library** (enough for today)
-A parser generator tool & an incremental parsing library
+- More specifically, a parser generator tool & an incremental parsing library
     - supports on diverse programming languages
     - fast enough to react text changes
     - robust user experience under syntax errors

 ---

 ## What is tree-sitter in Neovim/Vim?

 - In Neovim
-    - Builtin feature to interact with syntax tree, especially for syntax highlighting
+    - Builtin feature to support syntax-aware featues, e.g. syntax highlighting
 - In Vim
     - Opt-in feature to enable syntax highlighting ([mattn/vim-treesitter](https://github.com/mattn/vim-treesitter))